 - Small credit group loan

-The Small Credit Group loan (SCGL) was the first of ACTED’s microfinance products, and it remains very well adapted to rural areas, where access to credit or deposit facilities is most limited.
+The Small Credit Group loan (SCGL) was the first of ACTED’s microfinance products, and it remains very well adapted to rural areas, where the access to credit or deposit facilities is limited.
 Potential clients form groups of four to six individuals and jointly submit a loan application.
 Each member of the group is responsible for his or her own loan repayment, but members agree to guarantee each other’s loans.
 Nowadays, SCGL still account for over a third of OXUS MFI disbursements.

-- Individual business loans
+- Individual business loan

 THE OXUS LOAN CYCLE